jreis13/jreis13/README.md

 Shortly after, I was invited to join Subvisual as a front-end developer.

-As a developer, I have had various opportunities and I'm now working as the solo developer at **Exponential Vector** where I am building **EVTOL Portal** and working on tracking the latest developments in the eVTOL space.
+As a developer, I have had various opportunities and I'm now working as the solo developer at **Exponential Vector** where I am building **eVTOL Portal** and working on tracking the latest developments in the eVTOL space.

 <h3 align="left">Connect with me:</h3>
 <p align="left">